ROCm/ROCm.github.io/hardware.md

 Because the ROCm Platform has a focus on particular computational domains, we offer official support for a selection of AMD GPUs that are designed to offer good performance and price in these domains.
 This section details the GPUs that ROCm Supports.

 #### GFX8 GPUs
 ROCm offers support for three chips from AMD's "gfx8" generation of GPUs.
-Note that these GPUs all require a host CPU and platform with PCIe gen 3 with support for PCIe atomics.
+Note that these GPUs all require a host CPU and platform with PCIe 3.0 with support for PCIe atomics.
 This is detailed further in the following section on CPU requirements.

 * "Fiji" chips, which include the following GPUs:
   * AMD Radeon R9 Fury